 Vehicular manslaughter is a felony offense in Colorado.
 This means you could spend time in prison and be required to pay expensive fines.
 Not to mention the collateral consequences entailing a felony conviction.
 Exercise your right to legal counsel and contact legal representation.

 Being charged with a violent crime such as vehicular manslaughter will require an experienced and skilled criminal defense attorney.
 Take the first step in your defense and contact Law Offices of Clifton Black, P.C..
 We will aggressively advocate on your behalf to ensure the best possible outcome is achieved for your situation.

 Call (719) 328-1616 to schedule a confidential consultation.
-Law Offices of Clifton Black, P.C. defends clients accused of vehicular manslaughter in cities across El Paso, Pueblo, Fermont and Teller County such as Colorado Springs, Pueblo, Florence and Midland.
+Law Offices of Clifton Black, P.C. defends clients accused of vehicular manslaughter in cities across El Paso, Denver County, and Arapahoe County such as Colorado Springs, Denver, and Littleton.

 - What is Vehicular Manslaughter?

 - Texting and Vehicular Manslaughter